piaccho/travel-agency/README.md

-# introduction-to-web-applications-project
+# Travel agency project

-Travel Agency application project developed as 3-part exercise set during "Introduction to Web Applications" CS AGH UST course
+Travel agency is a project developed as an assignment of "Introduction to Web Applications" CS AGH UST course